Pirate FlagPirates and PrivateersPirate Flag

 The Sinking of the Vasa: A Shipwreck of Titanic Proportions

-Within the pages of this book the story of the Vasa and her fate unfold.
+Within the pages of this book the story of Vasa and her fate unfold.
 The artwork is skillfully rendered and colorful, telling the story without graphically depicting the horror of this tragedy.
-The size of the illustrations gives readers a sense of just how big this warship was and they cover all the facets of her building, the launch, and her recovery.
-There is even a four-page spread showing how divers lifted Vasa from the seafloor three centuries after she sank.
-The narrative tells the same story, but in greater detail and in a compelling way that shows that other vessels slipped beneath the waves long before Titanic.
-At no time does the author talk down to his audience and the large font size makes the text easy to read.
-For those who might want to explore Vasa further, he provides a list of sources, including the website for the museum where visitors can view photographs of her, listen to an audioguide, and learn about exhibitions, artifacts, and preservation efforts.
+The size of the illustrations gives readers a sense of just how big this warship is and they cover all the facets of her building, the launch, and her recovery.
+There is even a four-page spread showing how divers lifted Vasa from the seafloor three centuries after she sinks.
+The narrative tells the same story but in greater detail and in a compelling way that shows that other vessels slipped beneath the waves long before Titanic.
+At no time does the author talk down to his audience.
+The large font size makes the text easy to read.
+For those who may want to explore Vasa further, he provides a list of sources, including the website for the museum where visitors can view photographs of her, listen to an audio guide, and learn about exhibitions, artifacts, and preservation efforts.

 The Sinking of the Vasa is not your typical picture book.
 It’s geared toward older children and includes far more text than normally appears in such volumes.
 Young readers interested in stories of the sea and sailing ships will be fascinated, and teachers will find this a useful enhancement to history lessons and for eliciting discussion in the classroom.